 - Organizational effectiveness: NCBTMB is a well-managed, effectively governed, fiscally sound organization responsive to stakeholders’ needs

-A: Certification strives to protect the consumer, the profession and employers by ensuring that individuals who obtain this credential possess core knowledge and attributes necessary to perform beyond entry level.
+A: Board Certification strives to protect the consumer, the profession, and employers by ensuring that individuals who obtain this credential possess core knowledge and attributes necessary to perform beyond entry level.
 Board Certification could increase the mobility of practitioners as standards become nationalized and fosters uniform and improved standards of professional practice and conduct.
 In addition, it offers a formal process for grievances and non-compliance with professional standards.